How to shoot clay pigeons: A comprehensive guide

 Poor Stance: A correct shooting stance is fundamental to accuracy.
 Beginners sometimes neglect this aspect, leading to balance and stability issues.
 To correct this, practice your stance separately and consistently until it becomes natural.
 Consider getting guidance from an experienced shooter or instructor.

-Jerking the Trigger: Trigger control is crucial for precise shots.
+Jerking the trigger: Trigger control is crucial for precise shots.
 New shooters may have a tendency to jerk the trigger, leading to inaccuracies.
 To correct this, practice dry firing (firing an empty chamber) to get a feel for a smooth trigger pull.

-nconsistent Mounting: Inconsistent shotgun mounting can affect your aim and accuracy.
+Inconsistent mounting: Inconsistent shotgun mounting can affect your aim and accuracy.
 Beginners often struggle with this aspect.
 To correct it, practice mounting your shotgun consistently and pay attention to the placement of your cheek on the stock.

 Solutions to common issues